What Is Child Therapy?

 - Challenges following rules or instructions

-In addition, parents should recognize typical life events when children require extra support.
+In addition, it is helpful for parents to recognize typical life events when children require extra support.
 These include:

 - Chronic illness of self or caregiver